 I use a medium sized cutter and this recipe yields 8 good-sized scones.
 If you like smaller scones use a smaller cutter, and bake for one to two minutes less.

 Place the uncooked scones in the buttered cast iron skillet.
-Brush the tops with melted butter.
+Brush the tops with melted butter using a pastry brush.

 If you like the sides of your scones to be soft, then place the scones close together.
 As they bake, the steam released from their surfaces will soften adjacent scones.